 Amy Johnson’s father’s cinecamera, which was bought for him by Amy herself.
 Donated by Molly Jones.

 Amy continued to make record-breaking flights through the 1930’s but her marriage to Jim Mollison didn’t last.
-In 1938 they divorced and Amy reverted to her maiden name.
+In 1938 they divorced with Amy reverting to her maiden name.
 Amy’s last record-breaking flight was in 1936 but, by this time, the novelty of breaking flight records was on the wane and stirred only muted public interest.

 With the outbreak of the Second World War and the formation in 1940 of the Air Transport Auxiliary, Amy joined up.
 Often referred to as “The Beauty Chorus” due to the large number of high-profile women pilots, the Air Transport Auxiliary was tasked with delivering aircraft to RAF airbases.
 Amy quickly rose to the rank of First Officer which was equivalent to the RAF rank of Flight Lieutenant.

-Amy Johnson died on 5th January 1941 when the twin-engined Airspeed Oxford aircraft she was delivering mysteriously crashed into the Knock John channel in the Thames Estuary.
-The aircraft was many miles off track and flying in adverse weather conditions.
-No explanation was established as to the cause of the crash and Amy’s body was never recovered.
+Amy Johnson tragically died on 5th January 1941 when the twin-engined Airspeed Oxford aircraft she was delivering on an ATA flight, mysteriously crashed into the Knock John channel in the Thames Estuary.
+The aircraft was many miles from its intended destination and flying in adverse weather conditions.
+No official explanation was established as to the cause of the crash and Amy’s body was never recovered.
 The aircraft itself has never been located or recovered although some small sections of the aircraft wreckage were identified.

-Amy Johnson achieved much and made a big impact on the world.
-Achieving success in academic, professional and celebrity spheres Amy became one of the great female role models of the early 20th Century.
-With the rise of the narrated newsreel in the 1930’s Amy became one of the highest profile celebrities on the planet with as much attention paid to her personal life as her public achievements.
+Amy Johnson achieved much, and made a big impact on the world.
+Achieving success in academic, professional and celebrity spheres, Amy became one of the great female role models of the early 20th Century.
+With the rise of the narrated newsreel in the 1930’s, Amy became one of the highest profile celebrities in the world, with as much interest in her personal life as in her public achievements.